 What is a Sip and See?
 I’ve heard this question many times the last couple years as I’ve prepared to throw them for my girlfriends.
 This post will answer all of your questions, including who is the ideal recipient, what kind of food you should serve, what to do about gifts, and more!
 Thanks for stopping by, and don’t forget to subscribe to my email list and/or follow along on social media!

-Have you ever thrown or attended a Sip and See?
+Have you ever thrown or attended a Sip and See, or are you just confused about what is a Sip and See?
 I shared on Tuesday that I hosted one at our home last weekend (our first “formal” event in our new home – yay!), and it was such a fun morning!
 (I tried to take a few pictures, but we were so busy with sipping drinks, chatting, and loving on perfect baby Carson that taking pictures unfortunately fell to the wayside!)

 Several guests commented that they scratched their heads when they received the invitation because they’d never heard of a Sip and See before but that the idea was actually quite enjoyable and practical.
 I couldn’t agree more!
 Babies, bubbly, and good company – sounds like the perfect list of ingredient for a sweet time!

 I’ve hosted a few of these events in the past, and each time I’m reminded why they’re some of my favorite to put together.
 A Sip and See is a spin-off of a traditional baby shower, except it takes place after the baby is born.
 A mom will attend the event with her new baby at a pre-selected time that she’s comfortable introducing her baby to others (obviously this will vary for every mom), and she’ll chat with and introduce her new baby to lots of friends and family (some who may have already met the baby and others who haven’t).